Pseudomonas syringae pv. maculicola and Xanthomonas campestris pv. amoraciae

 And read on for information on other diseases of turnips to include:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo via BONIDE®.
-Uncredited photos: Shutterstock.
+Uncredited photos: Alamy and Shutterstock.